-Its with great pleasure I welcome back to Our Globetrotters Zeyna Sanjania from Mummy on My Mind to talk to us about the Islamic celebration Eid-ul-Adha, and what it means to her and her expat family living in the UAE.
+It’s with great pleasure I welcome back to Our Globetrotters Zeyna Sanjania from Mummy on My Mind to talk to us about the Islamic celebration Eid-ul-Adha, and what it means to her and her expat family living in the UAE.

 Eid-ul-Adha, meaning Festival of Sacrifice, lasts for three days and is also known as Bakra-Eid for many.
 It is considered to be holier of the two Eids celebrated by Muslims around the world.

 Thus after Ibrahim (A.S) brought his son to the mountain top, moments before the sacrifice was to be made, Allah intervened through the angel Jibrael (A.S.)
 (Gabriel) and as the knife struck, it was a goat that was sacrificed in the place of Ibrahim (A.S.)’s son, after which he was informed that his sacrifice had been accepted and his son left unharmed.

-(BG: This year the UAE Federal government has decreed a full working week holiday for Public sector workers and 3 working days for the Private sector)
+This year, it is set to fall on Monday September 12th 2016, and as with every other time that Eid comes around, the UAE government grants a public holiday of at least three days, the most important one being the day before Eid-ul-Adha, called Day of Arafat.
+(OG: This year the UAE Federal government has decreed a full working week holiday for Public sector workers and 3 working days for the Private sector)

 For Muslims not taking part in Hajj, we can still reap the rewards by fasting on the Day of Arafat as it is believed that fasting on this auspicious day “absolves the sins of two years, the previous year and the coming year”, which is a great opportunity for Muslims.
 I only recently started fasting on the Day of Arafat, and it takes me back to Ramadan for the day, as I can feel the peace and serenity surround me.

 We celebrate by decorating the home with Eid banners and now being parents ourselves, carry on the tradition of gifting “Eidi” to the younger family members, including my son.
-This is followed by long distance phone calls, as well as Skype calls, to family members and an enormous breakfast including delicacies such as Doodh Khurmo, also known as Sheer Khurmo.
+This is followed by long-distance phone calls, as well as Skype calls, to family members and an enormous breakfast including delicacies such as Doodh Khurmo, also known as Sheer Khurmo.

 Having adorned our hands with mhendi the night before to get in the festive spirit and after a grand Eid lunch at home, we all dress up in our best clothes to spend quality time as a family, either at another family member’s home or out and about in the shopping malls or latest attraction of Dubai.